briananstett/k8-presentation/1_Docker/README.md

 ## Persistent Storage
 *For this section use `3_PersistentStorage`*

+Before we start the exersice, let's learn about persistent storage.
 By default all files created inside a container are stored on a writable container layer.
 They will be lost when the container is deleted from the host machine.
 Although, there are multiple options for persistent storage, you will primarily use [volumes](https://docs.docker.com/storage/volumes/), and [bind mounts](https://docs.docker.com/storage/bind-mounts/).

 1. [volumes](https://docs.docker.com/storage/volumes/) are a storage device completely managed by Docker.
-Docer volumes reside on the host's filesystem at `/var/lib/docker/volumes`.
+Docer volumes reside on the host's filesystem at `/var/lib/docker/volumes` (for windows, often the volumes are stored at `C:\ProgramData\docker\volumes`).
 We use the [--mount](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) flag on `docker run` to configure persistent storage.

 ![](./images/volume.png)